 Lifetime microchip account

-3 full veterinary health examinations by a licenced veterinarian
+Kittens get 3 full veterinary health examinations by a licensed veterinarian

 Complete Veterinary Health Record booklet for your kitten